qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/ide_debugging.rst

 The autocompletion should work and PyCharm can inspect your code.

 In the professional version of PyCharm, remote debugging is working well.
 For the Community edition, remote debugging is not available.
-You can only do debugging inside unit tests.
+You can only have access to a local debugger, it means the code must run *inside* PyCharm (as script or unittest), not in QGIS itself.
+For Python code running *in* QGIS, you might use the *First Aid* plugin mentioned above.

 .. warning:: |outofdate|